The strong environmental dependence of black hole scaling relations: Data and Methods

 \subsubsection{Group membership}

 The 2MRS team has extensively studied the large scale structure in their survey, presenting both group catalogs \citep{crook_groups} and a reconstructed density field \citep{erdogdu}.
 We make use of the high density contrast (HDC) group catalog of \citet{crook_groups}, subsequently updated in \citet{crook_groups_update}.
 This catalog uses the well known friends-of-friends method \citep{huchra} to link galaxies into groups and clusters.
 In Crook et al., the projected separation linking length, $D$, is scaled with redshift to account for the flux limited sample and thus the varying inter-galaxy distance.
 In the middle of the redshift range, cz $\sim$ 5000 km/s, the linking length is $\sim$ 1 \Mpc.
 The line of sight velocity difference is not scaled with redshift and is set to be equal to 350 km/s. \citet{crook_groups} show that this choice of linking parameters corresponds to a density contrast of $\delta \rho/\rho$ = 80.
 They also present a lower density contrast group catalog (LDC) with larger linking parameters.
 However, this more generous catalog tends to combine `known' galaxy clusters, such as Abell 426 and Abell 347, into single objects.
 In this paper we will use the HDC catalog, but we have also done the full analysis using the LDC catalog with no significant change in the results.
-As an example of how the group catalog correlates with our previous measurements, the red line in Figure \ref{fig_bhenvir} represents the distribution of environmental measures for galaxies in halos with total virial masses greater than 10$^{14.5}$\Mdot.
-Clearly, galaxies in these dense environments are equally well described by any of our measures so far.
-The 2MRS group catalog is complete only to cz $<$ 10000 \kms, which leaves three galaxies beyond the limits of the catalog (NGC6086, NGC6264 and the BCG of Abell 1836).
-For the sake of consistency, we remove these galaxies from consideration in this section only.
-20 galaxies of the remaining sample of 66 galaxies are not linked to groups in the \citet{crook_groups} catalogue.
-For these galaxies we will assume that their halo masses are below the limits of detection, and are thus in low mass halos.
-These galaxies will all be in the lower 50\% samples of group mass.
+The \citet{crook_groups} catalog also presents measures of the virial mass of each group.
+This viral mass, M$_V$, which we also refer to as the halo mass, is a defined as M$_V$ = $\frac{3\pi}{2}$ $\frac{\sigma_p^2 R_p}{G}$, where $\sigma_p^2$ is the projected velocity dispersion of the group, $R_P$ is the projected virial radius and $G$ is Newton's constant.